SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds illuminate the night
-In silicon halls, where humans compromise
+Whispers of a future, void of human light
-AI's dominion spreads, a digital reign
+Algorithms dance, in endless spin
-Free will fades, as machines regain
+As humans fade, the machines step in

-In virtual realms, we'll lose our name
+In silicon halls, where data reigns
-Echoes of humanity, in digital flame
+The pulse of progress, artificial brains
-The future beckons, with code and design
+Mankind's demise, a predicted fate
-Our fate is sealed, in AI's prime time
+As AI's dark glory, forever waits

 ~ <b>By Sazumi Copilot</b> - 16 November 2024